Hellenic Parliament: Composition

-The Greek parliament currently has 300 members.
+The Greek parliament currently has 297 members, following a decision by the Special Highest Court to strip three far-right Spartan MPs deputies of their parliamentary seats.
 Although the constitution does not determine the total number of parliamentarians, it does stipulate that there shall be no less than two hundred (200) or no more than three hundred (300), and since 1952 their number has been set to 300.
-MPs are elected for a four-year term through a system of 'reinforced' proportional representation in 56 constituencies, 48 of which are multi-seat and 8 single-seat.
+MPs are elected for a four-year term through a system of so called 'reinforced' proportional representation (a conditional plurality bonus system) in 56 constituencies, 48 of which are multi-seat and 8 single-seat.

 Election

-Of the 300 seats, 250 are elected proportionally, with voters selecting the candidate (or candidates depending on the size of the constituency) of their choice by marking their name on the party ballot.
-The other 50 are given as a bonus to the party receiving the largest share of the vote, and are filled by candidates of that party not declared elected on the lower rungs (the constituencies).
+Of the 300 seats, 250 are always elected proportionally, with voters selecting the candidate (or candidates depending on the size of the constituency) of their choice by marking their name on the party ballot.
+If the party with the most votes receives 25% or more of the vote, a bonus is distributed: The party list coming first with at least 25% of the votes would receive 20 extra seats, with one more seat for every half percentage point above 25%, to a maximum of 50 extra seats at 40% (or more) of the votes.
+Once this bonus has been attributed, the proportional distribution begins for the remaining seats, which can range from 250 if one party gathered at least 40%, to 300 if no party reached 25%.
+This 2020 law has been in effect since the June 2023 Greek parliamentary election.

 All Greek citizens aged 25 or over on the date of the election are eligible to sit in parliament, provided they are eligible to vote and do not fall under any of the disqualification criteria provided by the constitution.
 With the exception of university professors, public servants (including members of the Armed Forces) are barred from running for parliament, unless they permanently resign their office before promulgation.